MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/quick-start-ps.md

 In a PowerShell terminal, run `az extension add --name account`, then try again.

 Or, in the terminal enter `az account tenant list`.
-This will prompt you to install the extension.
+This will prompt you to consent to install the extension.
 [Learn more about dynamic installation of Azure CLI extensions](/cli/azure/azure-cli-extensions-overview#install-extensions-automatically)

 ### Error: Invoke-RestMethod : Object reference not set to an instance of an object.